Bubunduc/SeaBattle/README.md

 ## How to Play

-1. Enter your database name and password in the config file.
+1. Enter your database name and password in the application.properties file.
 2. Launch the project.
 3. Share the Internet or connect to the same network with a friend.
 4. Complete the registration process.